membraneframework/membrane_demo/rtp/README.md

 # For video
 gst-launch-1.0 -v videotestsrc ! video/x-raw,format=I420 ! x264enc ! rtph264pay pt=96 ! udpsink host=127.0.0.1 port=5000
 ```

-You should be able to see an SDL player showing an example video and hear a sample audio.

 ## Copyright and License